 STEP 1: Don't worry!

-STEP 2: Contact an expert Woodbury Personal Advisor at
+STEP 2: Contact an expert Woodbury Personal Product Advisor at (800) 777-1111.

 MOST COMMON MISUNDERSTANDINGS ABOUT INCONTINENCE PRODUCTS

 The answer to all three of these statements is an emphatic "No!"

 Incontinence symptoms vary dramatically by individual.
 The product category has expanded spectacularly and has gone through a "technological revolution".